Which city is cheaper, Prague or Kuala Lumpur?

 Eat your way through Kuala Lumpur, as it has many local or world renowned restaurants to choose from.
 The food is influenced by the populations that live here and you'll find a lot of Malay, Chinese and Indian flavors.
 Spicy curries and noodle dishes are very common.
 Street food is also a mainstay in this city and it's an experience to wander the market streets and sample dishes from the different vendors.

-People travel from around the world to go shopping in Kuala Lumpur.
+The abundance of shops in Kuala Lumpur make it a world-class shopping destination.
 The city is filled with shopping malls, and a big appeal of shopping in this city is the very affordable prices.
 Some of the most popular shopping malls are Suria KLCC at the base of the Petronas Towers as well as the malls in the Bukit Bintang/Jalan Imbi areas.

-Both Kuala Lumpur and Prague are family-friendly destinations.
+Both Kuala Lumpur and Prague are excellent family-friendly destinations.

 Kuala Lumpur is a very family-friendly destination.
 This family-friendly city includes a surprising number of opportunities to experience wildlife.
 There's an aquarium, petting zoos, and places to see the wild monkeys.
 There are also large playgrounds including one by the Petronas Towers.
 Kids will also enjoy exploring the Botanical Gardens, Butterfly Park, and the Forest Eco Park.